 Your digital property is important to you but have you ever considered that there is a risk of losing your data?
 In fact, it is rather common and unfortunate that people end up losing their media due to several reasons, such as:

 - Accidental Deletion.

 - Deletion due to corruption.

 - Damaged hardware.

-When you delete a file in Windows, it is moved to the Recycle Bin where you have an option to restore the files or folders to their original location.
+When you delete a file in Windows, it is moved to the Recycle Bin where you have the option to restore the files or folders to their original location.
 However, if you’ve permanently deleted a file or folder using the Shift+Delete function, you will need a backup of the files and folders or a good data recovery software like Stellar Windows Data Recovery to recover the data.
 Your data might also be lost if you’ve emptied the Recycle Bin or used system cleaning software.

 No matter how you’ve lost your data, there is a chance that you might be able to recover deleted files by following these simple steps.

 If your files have been lost recently, it’s important that you stop using them immediately to prevent overwriting of data which makes recovery much harder and less successful.
 When you delete a file, the space is de-allocated and new data can be re-written in this free space.
 This will cause the computer to overwrite the deleted files with new ones which will reduce the chances of a successful recovery dramatically.

 The first step you should take when you realize that you’ve lost your data is to check the recycle bin.

 - Go to the Desktop and open the Recycle Bin.